karttur/soil-spectro/_posts/2023/2023-09-17-spectrosupport-OSSL-cubist.markdown

        '''
 ```

 This is the section that defines the Cubist regressor as part of the suite of regressors.
-This section is also commented, using the tripe single quote signs (\`\`\`).
+This section is also commented but using the triple single quote signs (\`\`\`).
 Remove the triple single quote signs that define the comment.

 If you do not find the rows importing and defining the Cubist model, just search for "cubist" in the module file.

 ### Add Cubist to the model json command file

-To invoke Cubist in a project run you also have to add the Cubist model, and marker layout, to your json model command file.
+To invoke Cubist in a project run you also have to add the Cubist model, and its marker layout, to your json model command file.

 ```
     "MLP": {